How to Start a Blog From Scratch Course Day Two

 Chances are you already know what you like!
-If you’ve been living with your self for any amount of time you will know what colors, you like.
+If you’ve been living with yourself for any amount of time you will know what colors, you like.
 Are you drawn towards simple ( lots of white space on the screen) or complicated ( less white space on the screen).
-Do you like menus on the top or on the side of webpages.
+Do you like menus on the top or on the side of web pages?
 Take a minute and visit your favorite website you go to for fun.
 No, not Target.
 An actual site or blog you visit often.
 Is this you?
 What do you like about it?
-Look at your room, apartment or house.
+Look at your room, apartment, or house.
 What colors do you use?
 Do you have any quotes or typography art at home?
 What font are those in?
-Do you like script, all caps, times new roman?
+Do you like script font, all caps, or times new roman?
 ALL of these things will make up something known as your “Brand”.
 Hence the word branding.

 Starting a Blog | Choosing your Theme

 - Open up Bluehost, or wherever you purchased Hosting from.